+-k mode

--k mode This option performs check-names checks with the specified failure mode.
-Possible modes are fail (the default for named-compilezone), warn (the default for named-checkzone), and ignore.
+This option performs check-names checks with the specified failure mode.
+Possible modes are fail, warn (the default), and ignore.

+-1 ttl

-- -1 ttl This option sets a maximum permissible TTL for the input file.
+This option sets a maximum permissible TTL for the input file.
 Any record with a TTL higher than this value causes the zone to be rejected.
+This is similar to using the max-zone-ttl option in named.conf.

+-L serial

-This is similar to using the max-zone-ttl option in named.conf. - -L serial When compiling a zone to raw or map format, this option sets the "source serial" value in the header to the specified serial number.
-This is expected to be used primarily for testing purposes. - -m mode This option specifies whether MX records should be checked to see if they are addresses.
-Possible modes are fail, warn (the default), and ignore. - -M mode This option checks whether a MX record refers to a CNAME.
-Possible modes are fail, warn (the default), and ignore. - -n mode This option specifies whether NS records should be checked to see if they are addresses.
-Possible modes are fail (the default for named-compilezone), warn (the default for named-checkzone), and ignore. - -o filename This option writes the zone output to filename.
+When compiling a zone to raw or map format, this option sets the "source serial" value in the header to the specified serial number.
+This is expected to be used primarily for testing purposes.

+This option specifies whether MX records should be checked to see if they are addresses.
+Possible modes are fail, warn (the default), and ignore.

+This option checks whether a MX record refers to a CNAME.
+Possible modes are fail, warn (the default), and ignore.

+-n mode

+This option specifies whether NS records should be checked to see if they are addresses.
+Possible modes are fail, warn (the default), and ignore.

+-o filename

+This option writes the zone output to filename.
 If filename is -, then the zone output is written to standard output.

+-r mode

-This is mandatory for named-compilezone. - -r mode This option checks for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
-Possible modes are fail, warn (the default), and ignore. - -s style This option specifies the style of the dumped zone file.
+This option checks for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
+Possible modes are fail, warn (the default), and ignore.

+-s style

+This option specifies the style of the dumped zone file.
 Possible styles are full (the default) and relative.
 The full format is most suitable for processing automatically by a separate script.
 The relative format is more human-readable and is thus suitable for editing by hand.
-For named-checkzone, this does not have any effect unless it dumps the zone contents.
-It also does not have any meaning if the output format is not text. - -S mode This option checks whether an SRV record refers to a CNAME.
-Possible modes are fail, warn (the default), and ignore. - -t directory This option tells named to chroot to directory, so that include directives in the configuration file are processed as if run by a similarly chrooted named. - -T mode This option checks whether Sender Policy Framework (SPF) records exist and issues a warning if an SPF-formatted TXT record is not also present.
-Possible modes are warn (the default) and ignore. - -w directory This option instructs named to chdir to directory, so that relative filenames in master file \$IN-CLUDE directives work.
-This is similar to the directory clause in named.conf. - -D This option dumps the zone file in canonical format.
-This is always enabled for named-compilezone. - -W mode This option specifies whether to check for non-terminal wildcards.
-Non-terminal wildcards are almost always the result of a failure to understand the wildcard matching algorithm (RFC 1034).
+This does not have any effect unless it dumps the zone contents.
+It also does not have any meaning if the output format is not text.

+-S mode

+This option checks whether an SRV record refers to a CNAME.
+Possible modes are fail, warn (the default), and ignore.

+This option tells named to chroot to directory, so that include directives in the configuration file are processed as if run by a similarly chrooted named.

+-T mode

+This option checks whether Sender Policy Framework (SPF) records exist and issues a warning if an SPF-formatted TXT record is not also present.
 Possible modes are warn (the default) and ignore.

+-w directory

+This option instructs named to chdir to directory, so that relative filenames in master file \$INCLUDE directives work.
+This is similar to the directory clause in named.conf.

+This option dumps the zone file in canonical format.

+-W mode

+This option specifies whether to check for non-terminal wildcards.
+Non-terminal wildcards are almost always the result of a failure to understand the wildcard matching algorithm (RFC 4592).
+Possible modes are warn (the default) and ignore.

+zonename

-zonename This indicates the domain name of the zone being checked.
+This indicates the domain name of the zone being checked.

-filename This is the name of the zone file.
+This is the name of the zone file.